Bruce-Luuuu/DIY-crypto/README.md

 ### 项目清单

-- SM3 专题
+#### SM3 专题

-  - Implement the naïve birthday attack of reduced SM3
+- [x] Implement the naïve birthday attack of reduced SM3

-  - Implement the Rho method of reduced SM3
+- [x] Implement the Rho method of reduced SM3

-  - Implement length extension attack for SM3, SHA256, etc.
+- [x] Implement length extension attack for SM3, SHA256, etc.

-  - Do your best to optimize SM3 implementation (software)
+- [ ] Do your best to optimize SM3 implementation (software)

-  - Implement Merkle Tree following RFC6962
+- [ ] Implement Merkle Tree following RFC6962

-- SM4 专题
+#### SM4 专题

-  - Do your best to optimize SM4 implementation (software)
+- [ ] Do your best to optimize SM4 implementation (software)

-- SM2 专题
+#### SM2 专题

-  - Report on the application of this deduce technique in Ethereum with ECDSA
+- [x] Report on the application of this deduce technique in Ethereum with ECDSA

-  - Implement sm2 with RFC6979
+- [ ] Implement sm2 with RFC6979

-  - Verify the above pitfalls with proof-of-concept code
+- [ ] Verify the above pitfalls with proof-of-concept code

-  - Implement the above ECMH scheme
+- [ ] Implement the above ECMH scheme

-  - Implement a PGP scheme with SM2
+- [ ] Implement a PGP scheme with SM2

-  - implement sm2 2P sign with real network communication
+- [ ] Implement sm2 2P sign with real network communication

-  - implement sm2 2P decrypt with real network communication
+- [ ] Implement sm2 2P decrypt with real network communication

-  - PoC impl of the scheme, or do implement analysis by Google
+- [ ] PoC impl of the scheme, or do implement analysis by Google

-- Bitcoin 专题
+#### Bitcoin 专题

+- [ ] Send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself
+- [ ] Forge a signature to pretend that you are Satoshi

+#### Ethernet 专题

+- [ ] Research report on MPT

+#### Real world cryptanalyses 专题

+- [ ] Find a key with hash value `sdu_cst_20220610` under a message composed of *your name* followed by *your student ID*.
+For example, “*San Zhan 202000460001*”.
+- [ ] Find a 64-byte message under some k fulfilling that their hash value is symmetrical

+#### Real world zk-SNARKs 专题

+- [ ] Project Idea：

+  - Write a circuit to prove that your CET6 grade is larger than 425.
+    a.
+Your gradeinfo is like(cn_id, grade, year, sig_by_moe).
+These grades are published as commitments onchain by MoE.
+    b.
+When you got an interview from an employer,you can prove to them that you have passed the exam without letting them know the exact grade.

+  - The commitment scheme used by MoE is SHA256-bases.
+    a. commit=SHA256(cn_id,grade,sig_by_moe,r)